 And the worst of the bad are these people selling toxic jugs of “ketones.”
 Please don’t drink this plastic, petroleum-product garbage.
 It’s pure marketing, it’s not food, and it’s not good for you.

-The Ketogenic diet will get run out of town by scientific studies of long-term results, eventually.
-Like all the others have.
+The Ketogenic Diet will eventually be run out of town by scientific studies of long-term results, just like all the others have.
 (Eat Right for Your Blood Type, Atkins, and Paleo come to mind.)

-We already know what people eat who lose weight and keep it off.
-High-fat, bacon-and-eggs meals with coffee, that’s not it.
+We already know what people eat to lose weight and keep it off.
+High-fat, bacon-and-eggs meals with coffee?
+That’s not it.

 Cancer survivor and nutrition researcher Chris Wark says, “The ketogenic diet is like fasting, only with none of the health benefits.”

-In effect, the Keto marketers have brought one of the worst, but most popular, diets in the history of diets (Atkins!), back to life.
+In effect, Keto marketers have brought Atkins back from the dead, even though it’s one of the worst diets in the history of diets.

 Haven’t we evolved past this?
-Eat for ‘ketosis’ and plan to have constipation, bad breath, yo-yo weight loss and gain, and your liver breaking down, just like happened for millions of Atkins sufferers.
-(And Dr. Robert Atkins himself suffered from heart disease and overweight.)
+If you eat for ketosis, plan to have constipation, bad breath, yo-yo weight loss and gain, and your liver breaking down, just like happened for millions of Atkins sufferers and Dr. Robert Atkins himself, who suffered from heart disease.

-We already learned with the Atkins Diet that bouncing in and out of ‘ketosis’ is a great way to end up heavier than you started, and possibly with diabetes.
+We already learned with the Atkins Diet that bouncing in and out of ketosis is a great way to end up heavier than you started, possibly with a new diabetes diagnosis.